-- 9. Omnibus Client Accounts commingling securities held for several Clients of the Account Holder may be opened and maintained only by those Account Holders that: - Are regulated and authorized to accept Client assets and monies; - Have compliance and control functions reasonably designed to ensure compliance with Client asset protection rules or, in the limited case of third countries that do not regulate safekeeping, have appropriate policies and procedures in place; - Represent that they have applied any specific requirements communicated by the Custodian to the business of the Clients of the Account Holder whose securities are sub-deposited with the Custodian and can demonstrate that reasonable steps are taken to verify compliance; - Screen transactions and holdings against lists of designated persons under sanctions and other relevant programs consistent with any requirements communicated by the Custodian. - 10.
-In case the Account Holder opens an Omnibus Client Account with the Custodian, it must disclose to the Custodian the geography, segments and products which the Omnibus Client Account supports. - 11.
+Omnibus Client Accounts commingling securities held for several Clients of the Account Holder may be opened and maintained only by those Account Holders that:

+- Are regulated and authorized to accept Client assets and monies; - Have compliance and control functions reasonably designed to ensure compliance with Client asset protection rules or, in the limited case of third countries that do not regulate safekeeping, have appropriate policies and procedures in place; - Represent that they have applied any specific requirements communicated by the Custodian to the business of the Clients of the Account Holder whose securities are sub-deposited with the Custodian and can demonstrate that reasonable steps are taken to verify compliance; - Screen transactions and holdings against lists of designated persons under sanctions and other relevant programs consistent with any requirements communicated by the Custodian.

+In case the Account Holder opens an Omnibus Client Account with the Custodian, it must disclose to the Custodian the geography, segments and products which the Omnibus Client Account supports.

 In considering whether to open an Omnibus Client Account for an Account Holder, the Custodian should evaluate the risk factors present, including the reputation and jurisdiction of the Account Holder, the geographies, segments and products that the account is intended to support and the nature of the Account Holder's activity.

-- 12. The Account Holder must inform the Custodian promptly of any intention to materially change its use of the Omnibus Client Account.
-The Custodian reserves the right to decline the use of the omnibus account to support any new business activity of the Account Holder. - 13.
-The Custodian has the right to conduct activities to verify its Account Holder's compliance with the requirements including requesting that the Ultimate Asset Ownership of assets deposited on Omnibus Client Accounts be disclosed to the Custodian via an agreed operational procedure based on predicated risk factors (i.e. red flags).
+The Account Holder must inform the Custodian promptly of any intention to materially change its use of the Omnibus Client Account.
+The Custodian reserves the right to decline the use of the omnibus account to support any new business activity of the Account Holder.

+The Custodian has the right to conduct activities to verify its Account Holder's compliance with the requirements including requesting that the Ultimate Assets Beneficial Ownership of assets deposited on Omnibus Client Accounts be disclosed to the Custodian via an agreed operational procedure based on predicated risk factors (i.e. red flags).

-The beneficial ownership of assets deposited on Omnibus Client Accounts shall be disclosed to the Custodian in case of an enquiry by a regulatory authority, judicial authority or the issuer of those assets provided there is sufficient legal basis (as determined by the Custodian) to justify the request.
+Ultimate Assets Beneficial Owners of assets deposited on Omnibus Client Accounts shall be disclosed to the Custodian in case of an enquiry by a regulatory authority, judicial authority or the issuer of those assets provided there is sufficient legal basis (as determined by the Custodian) to justify the request.

-- 14. In the case of an Omnibus Client Account where Clients of the Account Holder have themselves deposited securities in this account on an omnibus basis, the Custodian should: - Require its Account Holder to apply the standards to its Clients that the Custodian requires; - Be entitled to require that its Account Holder is in a position to identify the Ultimate Asset Owners of the assets deposited and to disclose those identities in accordance with Principle 17; - Require that its Account Holder performs due diligence to ensure that its Clients meet the requirements of Principles 9 16. - 15.
-The Account Holder which has opened an Omnibus Client Account with the Custodian must ensure that it has an appropriate level of visibility over the business of its branches, subsidiaries, business divisions and affiliates that are entitled to also use this omnibus account. - 16.
-The Custodian should undertake periodic reviews on a risk basis of its Account Holders which have opened an Omnibus Client Account to ensure that these requirements are continuously observed.
+In the case of an Omnibus Client Account where Clients of the Account Holder have themselves deposited securities in this account on an omnibus basis, the Custodian should:

+- Require its Account Holder to apply the standards to its Clients that the Custodian requires; - Be entitled to require that its Account Holder is in a position to identify the Ultimate Assets Beneficial Owners of the assets deposited and to disclose those identities in accordance with Principle 17; - Require that its Account Holder performs due diligence to ensure that its Clients meet the requirements of Principles 9 - 16.

-&lt;sup>6 A material change means an intention to use the account for a purpose significantly at variance with current representations and undertakings given by the Account Holder to the Custodian.
+&lt;sup>3 A material change means an intention to use the account for a purpose significantly at variance with current representations and undertakings given by the Account Holder to the Custodian.